I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdfioqueuepurge.md

 If the driver calls <a href="..\wdfrequest\nf-wdfrequest-wdfrequestrequeue.md">WdfRequestRequeue</a> after calling <b>WdfIoQueuePurge</b>, the requeue attempt may succeed before the purge is complete.
 In versions 1.9 and earlier of KMDF, this sequence causes the operating system to crash.
 This problem is fixed in KMDF version 1.11 and later.

-For more information about the <b>WdfIoQueuePurge</b> method, see <a href="https://msdn.microsoft.com/83cc87c8-7e2d-4f79-a580-0519d327e7ba">Managing I/O Queues</a>.
+For more information about the <b>WdfIoQueuePurge</b> method, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/managing-i-o-queues">Managing I/O Queues</a>.

-The following code example purges an I/O queue and does not call a callback function when all requests that were delivered to the driver have been completed or canceled.

 ## Requirements
 | &nbsp; | &nbsp; |